uavpal/beboptwo4g/README.md

 [ZeroTier](https://zerotier.com) is a free online service, which we use to manage the connection between Bebopp 2 and Skycontroller 2.
 This allows to do NAT traversal which is required due to the mobile tethering device and even some modems.
 Whether direct 4G/LTE-internal connections are allowed depends on your mobile network operator.
 ZeroTier allows to connect Skycontroller 2 to your Bebop p2 via an encrypted channel, regardless of the network topology.

 Additionally, [Glympse](https://www.glympse.com/get-glympse-app/), a free App for iOS/Android, allows independent real-time GPS tracking and shows [detailed telemetry data](https://uavpal.com/bebop2/faq#whyglympse) (signal strength, altitude, speed, compass, battery and latency) of the Bebop 2 via 4G/LTE.
-This can be particularly useful to recover the Disco in the unfortunate event of a crash or flyaway.
+This can be particularly useful to recover the Bebop 2 in the unfortunate event of a crash or flyaway.

 ![Glympse App showing Bebop 2's location](https://image.ibb.co/kwt4bn/discoglympse.png)